marccarmen/Coursera_Courses/GettingAndCleaningData/CourseProject/CodeBook.md

 [Back to Top](#top)

 ##<a name="projDetails"/>Project Details
 The recent news regarding smart watches demonstrates the popularity of wearable computing devices.
-Currently there are a variety of devices on the market tjat are designed for professional athletes as well as the average end-user.
+Currently there are a variety of devices on the market that are designed for professional athletes as well as the average end-user.
 Smart watches is the next step in this evolution appealing to not only those that are tracking information about their daily habits and their health but also the individual in business that has a stylish watch that tracks a great deal of information.

 Details regarding the data set are available from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones